platform-coop-toolkit/pinecone/README.md

 # Pinecone

-Pinecone is a pattern library for the Platform Cooperativism Consortium and the Platform Co&#8209;op Resource Library.
+Pinecone is a pattern library for the Platform Cooperative Development Kit.